chanyoonzhu/reading-notes-software/DDIA/chapter9-consistency_and_consensus.md

 ## What are the most important abstractions for distributed systems?
 Concensus (getting all of the nodes to agree on something)
 ## Strong Consistency Guarantee - Linearizability
-* linearizability is the strongest consistency guarantee: a linearizable register (object) behaves as if there's only a subgke ciot if tge data, and every operation appears to take effect atomically at one point in time.
+* linearizability is the strongest consistency guarantee: a linearizable register (object) behaves as if there's only a single database, and every operation appears to take effect atomically at one point in time.
+* problem it solves: Eventual consistency is a very weak guarantee (doesn't guarantee when the replicas will converge).
+Stronger consistency models need to be explored. (pros: easier to use from applications perspective; cons: worse performance, less fault-tolerant)
-* a useful guarantee, but few systems are actually linearizable due to its cost on availability and the fact that linearizability is slow.
+* a useful guarantee, but few systems are actually linearizable due to its cost on availability and the fact that linearizability is slow (especially with large network delays).
 Weaker consistency guarantees (eg. ordering guarantees) is much faster.
 * linearizable: all requests and responses can be arranged into a valid sequantial (total) order (p.328 figure 9-4)
-* Problem: Eventual consistency is a very weak guarantee (doesn't guarantee when the replicas will converge).
-Stronger consistency models need to be explored. (pros: easier to use from applications perspective; cons: worse performance, less fault-tolerant)
 * linearizability vs. serializability

     both mean something like "can be arranged in a sequential order